Kouchibouguac National Park: History

 The story of the park had been the subject of two big budget documentaries.
 In addition, the park was the subject of a short film in 2011's National Parks Project, directed by Jamie Travis and scored by Casey Mecija, Don Kerr and Ohad Benchetrit.
 There is also a website which provides access to 26 video portraits of the people removed from their land as part of the process of creating the park.

 Fauna

-Mammal species that inhabit on the land are raccoon, bobcat, lynx, moose, species of bats, timber wolf, coyote, black bear, beaver, marten, species of shrews, river otter, porcupine, muskrat, species of mice, woodchuck, mink, striped skunk, and snowshoe hare.
-Bird species of this park are bald eagles, a number of geese, woodpecker, three species of falcons, ducks, loons, a variety of owls, and hawks.
-Marine animals that inhabit offshore are a variety of seals, dolphins, porpoises, and variety of whales.
+Mammal species that inhabit on the land are raccoon, bobcat, moose, seven species of bats (Little Brown Myotis, Northern Long-eared Myotis, Tri-Colored Bat, Silver-Haired Bat, Hoary Bat, Eastern Red Bat, and Big Brown Bat), coyote, black bear, beaver, species of shrews and mice, river otter, porcupine, muskrat, woodchuck, mink, striped skunk, and snowshoe hare.
+Several species of birds of prey can be found at the park, such as bald eagle, hawks, owls, falcons, osprey and harriers.
+Colonies of common terns and grey seals also reside on the park's barrier islands.